-US Army Corps of Engineers approves key Line 3 permit
+Army Corps of Engineers grants final federal Line 3 permit

-MINNEAPOLIS (AP) — The U.S. Army Corps of Engineers on Monday approved one of the last remaining permits for Enbridge Energy’s planned Line 3 crude oil pipeline replacement across northern Minnesota, bringing the project a step closer to construction.
+MINNEAPOLIS (AP) — The U.S. Army Corps of Engineers on Monday approved the final federal permit for Enbridge Energy’s planned Line 3 crude oil pipeline replacement across northern Minnesota, bringing the project a step closer to construction.

 In a release from its St. Paul office, the Corps said it determined the Line 3 project “is compliant with all federal laws and regulations.”

-“This decision is based on balancing development with protecting the environment,” said Col. Karl Jansen, commander of the St. Paul District commander.
+Col. Karl Jansen, commander of the St. Paul District, said the decision followed “an exhaustive review” and extensive work with federal and state regulators, Native American tribes, environmental groups and Enbridge.

 All that remains in the six-year-old process now is for the Minnesota Pollution Control Agency to issue a storm water construction permit to protect surface waters from runoff while it’s being built, and then for the independent Public Utilities Commission to give a final green light.
 The commission has already approved the project several times.